-Alzheimer’s disease affects more than 5 million Americans, and that number is projected to only rise as the population ages.
-Did you know that…
+Even if you don’t currently know someone with Alzheimer’s disease, it’s likely that you will eventually.
+Alzheimer’s disease affects nearly 6 million Americans, and that number is projected to rise as the population ages.

 - Almost two-thirds of Americans with Alzheimer’s disease are women.

 - One in three seniors die with Alzheimer’s or another dementia.